TheLandfill/cpp_cli/README.md

     1. It is not a good idea for me to try to implement all the flags for `gcc`, but it does have a more complex parsing algorithm I could try to simulate at least part of.

 ## Goals Completed
+1. Add example of template class specialization as specified in the section in test program.
 1. Fix segmentation fault from having ignored flag in list of flags.
 1. Add way to allow user to automatically move flags to non-options by default.
     1. This is most important when dealing with flags that need to be in order, like gcc's -l library flag.